‘Norman’ Chain Armor Hope Thwarted By Museum Investigation

 In 1169 AD, Norman invaders arrived in County Wexford, Ireland.
-Now, a rare and complete, 800-year-old Norman “hauberk” (chainmail vest) has been discovered in County Longford thought to date to when the Normans arrived there in 1172.
+Eight centuries later, a complete, “hauberk” (chainmail vest) was discovered in County Longford.
+Due to the history of the area, it was thought it could date to when the Normans arrived there in 1172.
+This hope has now been proven wrong.

 - The Dramatic History of the Normans: A Tale of Medieval Conquest